povk/dnd-tldr/README.md

 Alignment describes your character's **motivations and behavior**.
 There are two axis here: good and evil, lawful and chaotic.
 These map pretty well to archetypical movie characters, Darth Vader is lawful evil, Han Solo is chaotic neutral, etc.

-Again, choose one you think would be fun:

 | | | |
 |:------------- |:----------------|:-------------|
 | **Lawful Good** (Superman) | **Neutral Good** (Gandalf) | **Chaotic Good** (Batman) |